Trac-Systems/hypertokens/README.md

 - Refun: If a token isn't graduating, you can refund yourself in TAP and try to mint another token
 - Burnfun: Burn tokens to return TAP at the 1/3 price-ratio
 - Graduated tokens are available as pairs and 2/3 of the TAP liquidity at [Hypermall](https://hypermall.io)
+- Gas applies for transactions (0.01 TAP / TX)
+- Min. graduation liquidity required to get a token listed in Hypermall: 3,000 TAP

 This contract is instantly executable, see instructions below.